kalch/Docs/aspnet/fundamentals/configuration.rst

 Summary
 -------

 ASP.NET Core provides a very flexible configuration model that supports a number of different file-based options, as well as command-line, in-memory, and environment variables.
 It works seamlessly with the options model so that you can inject strongly typed settings into your application or framework.
-You can create your own custom configuration providers as well, which can work with or replace the built-in providers, allowing for extreme flexibility.
+You can create your own custom configuration sources as well, which can work with or replace the built-in sources, allowing for extreme flexibility.